-You know your A/R department needs overhauling—you’ve been saying it for years—and now you’ve been tasked as just the person to do it.
+You know your accounts receivable (AR) department needs overhauling—you've been saying it for years—and now you've been tasked as just the person to do it.

 Before you begin researching solutions, take mental note of the reasons you think you need to go in a new direction.
 Better yet, write them down and try to quantify impacts.
 Here are a couple points from a typical scenario:

 - Your way of manually processing incoming paper payments or using a really costly lockbox solution has hit a wall.